devvidhani/adve_vsny_ss/README.md

 ## Updates
 **2023.10.04**
 - First release quick notes
-  - scalable download and transcription of youtube videos (and metadata) list, creation of question-answer training dataset for llms, creation and testing of finetuned models
+  - Scalable download and transcription of youtube videos (and metadata) list, creation of question-answer training dataset for llms, creation and testing of finetuned models
-    - testing based off askswami qa videos format only
+    - Testing based off askswami qa videos format only

 ## Features
-- automatic downloads a set of youtube askswami qa videos using their urls (and corresponding video descriptions) using [pytube](https://github.com/pytube/pytube) - a lightweight, dependency-free python library (and command-line utility) for downloading youtube videos. there were some newer versions that needed to be installed in conda enviroment to help work with newer youtube api.
+- Automatic downloads a set of youtube askswami qa videos using their urls (and corresponding video descriptions) using [pytube](https://github.com/pytube/pytube) - a lightweight, dependency-free python library (and command-line utility) for downloading youtube videos. there were some newer versions that needed to be installed in conda enviroment to help work with newer youtube api.
-  - parallel transcription of videos with [whisperx](https://github.com/m-bain/whisperx) - a fast automatic speech recognition with word-level timestamps and multi-speaker diarization.
+  - Parallel transcription of videos with [whisperx](https://github.com/m-bain/whisperx) - a fast automatic speech recognition with word-level timestamps and multi-speaker diarization.
-  - creation of a question-answer dataset through a series of video description and video transcriptions transformations
+  - Creation of a question-answer dataset through a series of video description and video transcriptions transformations
-  - create finetuned [llama-2-7b-chat-hf](https://huggingface.co/blog/llama2#demo) models. note that to download and use meta's llama models, both huggingface and meta's forms need to be filled out. users are provided access to the repository once both forms are filled after few hours. the model size (7b, 13b or 70b) that can be finetuned depends upon the gpu power, quantization techniques, etc. with permissions from youtube video owners, one can relesae the dataset on public forums (huggingface, etc.)
+  - Create finetuned [llama-2-7b-chat-hf](https://huggingface.co/blog/llama2#demo) models. note that to download and use meta's llama models, both huggingface and meta's forms need to be filled out. users are provided access to the repository once both forms are filled after few hours. the model size (7b, 13b or 70b) that can be finetuned depends upon the gpu power, quantization techniques, etc. with permissions from youtube video owners, one can relesae the dataset on public forums (huggingface, etc.)
-  - deploy and query finetuned models on/using one or multiple platforms/frameworks (e.g., [huggingface](https://huggingface.co/models), [oobabooga](https://github.com/oobabooga/text-generation-webui))
+  - Deploy and query finetuned models on/using one or multiple platforms/frameworks (e.g., [huggingface](https://huggingface.co/models), [oobabooga](https://github.com/oobabooga/text-generation-webui))

 ## Installation

-these installation and usage instructions have been tested on a dual-4090 amd-workstation (powered by 5975wx cpu)
+These installation and usage instructions have been tested on a dual-4090 amd-workstation (powered by 5975wx cpu)

 #### Setup conda environment
 ```bash